Nadiadwala Grandson Entertainment

 Nadiadwala Grandson Entertainment Pvt Ltd (NGE) is an Indian film production company based in Mumbai.

-The Nadiadwala family have been in film production since 1955, continuing this legacy Sajid Nadiadwala established the company in 2005.
-It is a part of the Hindi film industry that is involved in Motion picture, radio, television and other entertainment activities.
+The Nadiadwala family have been in film production since 1955; continuing this legacy, Sajid Nadiadwala established the company in 1992.
+The company is a part of the Hindi film industry that is involved in Motion picture, radio, television and other entertainment activities.
 Rakesh Madhotra is the current CEO of the company.

 Background

-The Nadiadwala family, who migrated to Mumbai from Nadiad, Gujarat, have been in the film industry for three generations, starting with A. K. Nadiadwala followed by his son Sulieman Nadiadwala and now grandson Sajid Nadiadwala.
-Presently, they are celebrating 63 years of their existence in the film industry.
+The Nadiadwala family, who migrated to Mumbai from Nadiad, Kheda district (Gujarat), have been in the film industry for three generations, starting with A. K. Nadiadwala followed by his son Sulieman Nadiadwala and now grandson Sajid Nadiadwala.
+As of June 2025, they are celebrating 75 years of their existence in the film industry.
 The first film to be produced under their legacy was Inspector (1956) by Abdul Karim Nadiadwala.
 He further went on to produce movies like Taj Mahal (1963) and Chitralekha (1964).

-Productions

-1992—1997

-The company's first production came in 1992 with Bharat Rangachary's Zulm Ki Hukumat, starring an ensemble cast including Suniel Shetty and Govinda, which was not well appreciated.
-The next two produced films were Rangachary's Waqt Hamara Hai (1993) starring Akshay Kumar as well as Suniel Shetty, and Aziz Sejawal's Andolan (1995) starring Govinda, Mamta Kulkarni and Sanjay Dutt.
-Both these films performed moderately well at the box office.
-The former marked Sajid Nadiadwala's first production to star Kumar.